merenlab/merenlab.org/software/anvio/help/main/programs/anvi-run-interacdome/index.md

 The full process that this program goes through is detailed in [this blog post by Evan Kiefl](https://merenlab.org/2020/07/22/interacdome/).
 In summary, this program runs the HMM search against all of the genes in your <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span>, parses and filters the results, and then stores the per-residue binding frequencies for each gene into the <span class="artifact-n">[contigs-db](/software/anvio/help/main/artifacts/contigs-db)</span>.

-Before running this program, you'll have to have run <span class="artifact-n">[anvi-setup-interacdome](/software/anvio/help/main/programs/anvi-setup-interacdome)</span> to set up a local copy of [InteracDome's tab-separated files](https://interacdome.princeton.edu/#tab-6136-4), as well as <span class="artifact-n">[anvi-setup-pfams](/software/anvio/help/main/programs/anvi-setup-pfams)</span>.
+Before running this program, you'll have to have run <span class="artifact-n">[anvi-setup-interacdome](/software/anvio/help/main/programs/anvi-setup-interacdome)</span> to set up a local copy of [InteracDome's tab-separated files](https://interacdome.princeton.edu/#tab-6136-4).

 ### Parameters